Drain (punk band)

-Drain is an American hardcore punk band formed in Santa Cruz, California in 2014.
+Drain, stylized as DRAIN, is an American hardcore punk band formed in Santa Cruz, California, in 2014.
 Beginning without a set musical style, the 2015 hiring of vocalist Sammy Ciaramitaro and bassist-turned-guitarist Cody Chavez led the band to embrace a crossover thrash sound.
-They have released two demos, two EPs and two full length albums.
+They have released two demos, two EPs and three full-length albums.
 The New York Times credited Drain as a driving force of American hardcore's "renaissance" in the early 2020s.

 History

 Drain was formed in 2014, by drummer Tim Flegal and a number of other students at the University of California, Santa Cruz who played a variety of different music styles.
 This lineup had fractured by 2015, leading to Sammy Ciaramitaro and Cody Chavez joining the band on vocals and bass, respectively.
 This introduction led to the band's sound becoming increasingly indebted to hardcore punk.
 Soon after, Chavez instead became the band's guitarist.
 In 2016, they released their debut EP Over Thinking, which was followed the next year by the Time Enough at Last EP.
 The band performed at Sound and Fury festival 2019, which caught the attention of Revelation Records, who soon signed the band.
 On February 10, 2020 they announced their debut full-length album California Cursed, and released the single "Sick One".
 The album was subsequently released on April 10, 2020.
 On June 19, 2021, the band performed at a guerrilla-style show which around 2000 people attended in San Jose alongside Sunami, Gulch, Scowl, Xibalba and Maya Over Eyes.
 On August 25, 2021, they released the single "Watch You Burn".
 At the beginning of 2023, they toured Australia supporting Comeback Kid.
 On February 7, 2023, they announced the release of their second album Living Proof and released the single "Evil Finds Light".
 The following day the released a music video for the single.
 From May 25 to June 24, they headlined a US tour.
 Between August 3 and 19, they headlined a European tour.

-In June 2025, Drain announced a new album, ...Is Your Friend, set to release on 7 November 2025.
+In June 2025, Drain announced a new album, ...Is Your Friend, which released on November 7, 2025.